JoelJa835/Cerbex/README.md

 ## License

-Distributed under the MIT License.
-See `LICENSE` for details.
+This project is licensed under the [MIT License](LICENSE) – see the LICENSE file for details.

 ---